qpc1611094/UDiCT/README.md

 # UDiCT
-The codes for Semi-supervised CT lesion segmentation using uncertainty-based data pairing and swapmix
+The codes for Semi-supervised CT Lesion Segmentation Using Uncertainty-based Data Pairing and Swapmix